coltonw/revonarchy/README.md

 The list of users is submitted.
 All the queue values are grabbed for all the users.
-If there is any group id which among those which either 100% of the users have queue values for or at least a minimum number have queue values for (going to choose 3 at first) *and* at least some percentage have queue values for (going to choose 35% at first) then the group which qualifies with the highest percent match is used.
+If there is any group id which among those which either 100% of the users have queue values for or at least a minimum number have queue values for (currently 3) *and* at least some percentage have queue values for (currently 35%) then the group which qualifies with the highest percent match is used.
 If no group qualifies, a new group uuid is generated.
 Either way, any users that already have a queue value for that group use that queue value and any that don't create a new random queue value with that user and group id value.

 ### Do it Again